Taking family & domestic violence leave

 Example: Taking family and domestic violence leave

-In early November, the employee takes 1 day of unpaid family and domestic violence leave.
+In January, the employee takes 1 day of unpaid family and domestic violence leave.
 The next week, they take another day.

-On 1 September 2019, this employee is entitled to 5 days again.
-The 3 days they didn’t use during their first year of employment don’t carry over into the next year.
+On 14 December 2019, this employee is entitled to 5 days again.
+The 3 days they didn’t use during their first year of employment aren’t carried over into the next year.

-Employees can take the leave if they need to deal with the impact of family and domestic violence and it's impractical to do so outside their ordinary hours of work.
+Employees can take the leave if they need to do something to deal with the impact of family and domestic violence and it's impractical to do so outside their ordinary hours of work.

 For example, this could include:

-- making arrangements for their safety, or safety of a family member (including relocation)
+- making arrangements for their safety, or safety of a close relative (including relocation)

 - attending court hearings, or